piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 **Q: Why can't I find the STM32F4 for$2?**

-You need to look at Chinese sites including [aliexpress.com](https://www.aliexpress.com) and [LCSC](https://www.lcsc.com), JLC PCB's component supplier ARM.
+A: You need to look at Chinese sites including [aliexpress.com](https://www.aliexpress.com) and [LCSC](https://www.lcsc.com), JLC PCB's component supplier ARM.

 As of July 2025:

-- LCSC had STM32F401 for $1.93 in quantities of 1 - good enough for PET and VIC-20 ROMs
+- LCSC had STM32F401 for $1.93 in quantities of 1 - good enough for PET, VIC-20 and C64 single ROMs
-- LCSC had STM32F411 for $2.69 in quantities of 1 - good enough for PET, VIC-20 and C64 ROMs
+- LCSC had STM32F411 for $2.69 in quantities of 1 - also good enough for C64 multi-ROM sets
-- aliexpress had STM32F405 for $3 in quantities of 1 - faster than the F401/F411
+- aliexpress had STM32F405 for $3.08 in quantities of 1 - faster than the F401/F411
-- aliexpress had GD32F405 $2.46 in quantities of 1 - GigaDevices produces clones of the STM32 parts
+- aliexpress had GD32F405 $2.27 in quantities of 1 - GigaDevices produces clones of the STM32 parts

-The aliexpress seller referred to above was also offering free shipping when buying more than 4 parts.
+The aliexpress seller referred to above was also offering free shipping when buying more than 4 or 5 parts.

 SDRR is extremely flexible in the STM32F4xxR variants it supports, so you can choose the cheapest one that meets your requirements.

+**Q: Are clones just as good as the real deal STM32?**

+A: Mostly, but not entirely.
+The GigaDevices GD32F405 takes longer to boot than the STM32F405, and the pins show different behaviour on reset.
+However, it is unlikely you'd notice any difference in praactice.
+See [STM32 Clones](/docs/STM32-CLONES.md) for more details.

 ## Installation and Setup